 The streets are cordoned off with police tape, and flashing lights bathe bystanders in red and blue.
 Dazed survivors are wrapped in silver blankets before being led away.
-Although the terrorist attacks in Manchester and now London were a fresh horror, we've all become familiar with the scenes.
+Although the terrorist attacks in Manchester were a fresh horror, we've all become familiar with the scenes.
 In the hours after an attack these images become ubiquitous, beamed to us on repeat through our phones and television screens.

 When terror attacks take place, we tend to focus on the perpetrators.
 What was their motivation and their affiliation?
 How did they prepare?
 But there is a hidden side to these scenes that begins just minutes after an attack, a well-rehearsed sequence of events designed to mitigate the tragedy.